top of page

 In a more general sense, presage can also be used as a verb that means to serve as a warning or indication of something, often to indicate something bad or negative.
 It is often used to describe events that seem to be ominous or foreboding, and that seem to suggest that something bad or significant is about to happen.

-Example sentences of presage
+Example sentences containing presage

 1. The sudden drop in temperature was a presage of the snowstorm that hit us the next day.